S4srihari/ECommerce-Website-Django/README.md

 ---

-✨ **Key Features**
+## ✨ Key Features

 The application is designed to handle core e-commerce functionalities for both customers and administrators: Customer-Facing Features

-User Authentication: Secure registration, login, and logout functionality.
+**User Authentication**: Secure registration, login, and logout functionality.

-Product Catalog: Browse a comprehensive list of products with detailed product pages.
+**Product Catalog**: Browse a comprehensive list of products with detailed product pages.

-Shopping Cart: Add, update, and remove items from the shopping cart before checkout.
+**Shopping Cart**: Add, update, and remove items from the shopping cart before checkout.

-Order Placement: A streamlined checkout process for completing purchases.
+**Order Placement**: A streamlined checkout process for completing purchases.

-User Profile: View and manage personal information and order history.
+**User Profile**: View and manage personal information and order history.

-**Administrator Features**
+## Administrator Features

-Admin Dashboard: Utilize the powerful Django
+**Admin Dashboard**: Utilize the powerful Django

-Admin interface to manage the site.
+**Admin interface**: to manage the site.

-Product Management: Create, edit, and delete product listings, including images and inventory.
+**Product Management**: Create, edit, and delete product listings, including images and inventory.

-User Management: Oversee and manage customer accounts.
+**User Management**: Oversee and manage customer accounts.

-Order Tracking: View and update the status of incoming orders.
+**Order Tracking**: View and update the status of incoming orders.

 ---